jahahamz/flask-blog-crud/README.md

 # flask-blog-crud
-A simple blog made using Flask and Bootstrap to perform CRUD operations
+A simple blog made using Flask and Bootstrap to perform CRUD operations in SQLite